joannofjoy/Behavioral-Advocate-Tool/README.md

 ![App demo screenshot](images/demo.PNG)

 # AI Powered Animal Advocacy Messaging Assistant Based On Behavioral Science
+Draft persuasive social media replies that change minds, not start fights.

-This tool helps animal rights advocates draft social media comments for better persuasiveness using OpenAI and behavioral science strategies.
+This tool helps animal rights advocates craft more persuasive social media comments using OpenAI and behavioral science strategies.
+It supports animal advocates in responding more effectively in online discussions, especially when engaging with meat-eaters.

-It supports animal advocates in responding more effectively in social media discussions, especially when engaging with meat-eaters.
-Many pro-vegan or animal rights replies come across as moralizing or confrontational, which often triggers defensiveness and fails to shift attitudes.
-Drawing from behavioral science, strategic communication, and AI tools, this assistant is designed to rewrite or generate replies using persuasive techniques.
+Too often, pro-vegan or animal rights comments come across as moralizing or confrontational, which can trigger defensiveness and shut down conversation, instead of shifting attitudes.
+This assistant draws from behavioral science, strategic communication, and AI tools to rewrite or generate replies that build rapport, reduce resistance, and inspire change.

-The tool is intended for both formal advocates working with organizations and "home advocates" - individuals who discuss animal rights or veganism online in their free time and want to communicate more effectively.
+The tool is intended for both formal advocates working with organizations and "home advocates" - individuals who discuss animal rights or veganism online in their free time and want to communicate more effectively, in ways that connect, not divide.

 ## Features

-- Smart Tag Extraction - Detects the key themes, topics, and emotional tones in any comment to understand the conversation’s core.
+- **Smart Tag Extraction** - Detects the key themes, topics, and emotional tones in any comment to understand the conversation’s core.

-- Strategy Matching with RAG - Uses Retrieval-Augmented Generation to instantly connect your conversation context with a curated library of behavioral science–backed advocacy strategies.
+- **Strategy Matching with RAG** - Uses Retrieval-Augmented Generation to instantly connect your conversation context with a curated library of behavioral science–backed advocacy strategies.

-- Multi-Step Prompt Chaining - Breaks the task into expert stages: tag extraction → strategy selection → persuasive reply → rebuttal → improvement suggestions.
+- **Multi-Step Prompt Chaining** - Breaks the task into expert stages: tag extraction → strategy selection → persuasive reply → rebuttal → improvement suggestions.

-- AI-Optimized Persuasion - Crafts replies using proven psychological principles to avoid defensiveness, build rapport, and encourage openness to animal-friendly choices.
+- **AI-Optimized Persuasion** - Crafts replies using proven psychological principles to avoid defensiveness, build rapport, and encourage openness to animal-friendly choices.

-- Built-In Skeptical Rebuttals - Anticipates pushback by generating strong counter-arguments to your own reply, so you’re ready for any response.
+- **Built-In Skeptical Rebuttals** - Anticipates pushback by generating strong counter-arguments to your own reply, so you’re ready for any response.

-- Feedback-Driven Regeneration - Takes your rating and written feedback to produce a sharper, more targeted reply that better fits your advocacy style.
+- **Feedback-Driven Regeneration** - Takes your rating and written feedback to produce a sharper, more targeted reply that better fits your advocacy style.

-- Cloud-Based Session Logging - Saves every session securely to Firebase Firestore for analysis, refinement, and future improvements.
+- **Cloud-Based Session Logging** - Saves every session securely to Firebase Firestore for analysis, refinement, and future improvements.

-- Clarification Safeguards - Pauses the generation process when input is too vague or off-topic, ensuring only relevant, high-quality outputs.
+- **Clarification Safeguards** - Pauses generation when input is too vague or off-topic, ensuring only relevant, high-quality outputs.

-- Prompt Injection Protection - Built-in defenses to detect and block attempts to bypass or override the assistant’s intended purpose.
+- **Prompt Injection Protection** - Built-in defenses to detect and block attempts to bypass or override the assistant’s intended purpose.

 ## What It Does

-- Takes user input - comments that needs a reply to and/or a draft reply from the user
+- Takes user input - comments that need a reply to and/or a draft reply from the user
 - Extracts tags from input and matches relevant advocacy strategies
 - Generates persuasive responses
 - Generates rebuttals and evaluates persuasiveness